Basic Kirwan injectivity and its applications: Transverse geometric structures on foliations

-Applying the basic Hodge theory developed in \cite{KA90}, the following foliated version of the $\bar{\partial}\partial$-lemma was shown in \cite[Lemma 1]{CW91}. \begin{thm} Suppose that $\mathcal{F}$ is a homologically orientable transversely K\"ahler foliation on a compact manifold $M$.
+Applying the basic Hodge theory developed in \cite{KA90}, the following foliated version of the $\bar{\partial}\partial$-lemma was shown in \cite[Lemma 1]{CW91}. \begin{thm} Suppose that $\mathcal{F}$ is a taut transversely K\"ahler foliation on a compact manifold $M$.
 Then on the space of basic forms $\Omega(M,\mathcal{F})$ the following $\bar{\partial}\partial$-lemma holds.

 \end{thm}